You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 If you reside in the Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
 Visit a Department of Environment office to complete a residency exemption declaration form.

-Non-residents need to hunt with an outfitter or special guide.
+Non-residents who want to hunt big game need to hunt with an outfitter or special guide.
+Non-residents must be 12 or older to get a Yukon big game hunting licence.

 Licences are valid from April 1 to March 31.
 You must carry your licence, permits and seals when hunting and you're legally required to produce them when asked by a Conservation Officer.
 You can't use or possess another person’s hunting licence, seals or permits, or let another person use yours.
 Make sure you are familiar with the Yukon hunting regulations summary.